Why Notary Bonds Matter: Protecting Notaries and the Public

 2. Select a Surety Provider: Choose a reputable surety company authorized to issue bonds in your state.
 Look for providers offering competitive rates and comprehensive customer support.

-3. Application Process: Submit an application to the chosen surety provider.
+3. Application Process: Apply to the chosen surety provider.
 This typically involves providing personal information and details about the notary commission.

 4. Payment and Documentation: Pay the bond premium, which is a percentage of the total bond amount.
 Upon approval, the surety issues the bond documentation, which the notary needs to file with their state’s notary office.